How Much Is SSDI In Washington State?: How Financial Relief From Social Security Disability Is Calculated

 A lot of people choose to go it alone, but you can avoid mistakes by getting help from a disability lawyer.
 And it’s low-risk because you don’t pay a lawyer fee until you win benefits.

-Start getting help building your best claim for benefits with a FREE CASE CONSULTATION from Bothwell & Hamill.
+Start getting help building your best claim for benefits with a FREE CASE CONSULTATION from Bothwell Hamill & Sutton, PLLC.

 SSI pays less than the SSDI average.
 It helps with basic needs, nothing more.
-It’s still a great financial comfort for so many people who can’t work for a living.
+However, it’s still a great financial comfort for many people who can’t work for a living.

 But you still may not receive exactly those amounts from SSI.